 Both A5 (metal and ceramic) and 5in1 blades can be serviced/sharpened on a regular basis.
 A5 blades will take more sharpenings than 5in1 blades because A5 blades have more metal on the cutter than the 5in1 blades.

-Not all sharpeners will sharpen 5in1 blades or ceramic blades though so it’s best to ask your sharpener if they service these blades.
+Not all professionally trained sharpeners will take on 5in1 blades or ceramic blades though so it’s best to ask your them if they offer this service.

 Let’s move onto the care for clipper blades.